neshkeev/spark-exercises/README.md

 1. Check if the database got initialized correctly: `docker compose exec -it postgres psql -U docker -d spark -c 'select count(*) from employees'`
    - If the output is greater than zero, then you're golden
    - If the output is zero or there is an error you need to reinitialize the container.
 See troubleshooting below
-1. Create a kafka topic: `docker compose exec -it kafka kafka-topics.sh --bootstrap-server localhost:9092 --topic my-pyspark-topic --delete --partitions 3 --replication-factor 1`
+1. Create a kafka topic: `docker compose exec -it kafka kafka-topics.sh --bootstrap-server localhost:9092 --topic my-pyspark-topic --create --partitions 3 --replication-factor 1`
 1. Retrieve the jupyter: url `bash ./guess_jupyter_url`
 1. Open the url in a web browser
 1. Navigate to the file browser panel.
 Press `CTRL + SHIFT + F` if it's not visible